| Seward, AlaskaAugust 28, 1918

 were only persons aware of his intentions, until all of us took your Father in,

+had him keep it a secret and last night they were married.
 While it was a serious affair for the parties being married quiet [sic] a

 little comedy was present, which, all of us enjoyed to begin with Margaret and I